 The next practical working sessions will be on the following Wednesdays

-All welcome to come along and help.
+All welcome to come along and help for as long as you want.
 Tools provided.

 How can YOU join?

 It's easy to join Friends of Kett's Heights.
 Just click on the green button above to learn more about the

 benefits and then sign up.
 Only £5 per year for household membership.

 We realise that not everyone wants to commit to membership so we've made it simple to make a one-off donation.
 Just click on the red 'donate now' button to be taken to our 'Donation' page.
 You'll be helping make Kett's Heights beautiful once again.
 Minimum donation £3.
 Thanks!

 Now available to download - map, A4 leaflet & mobile phone guide to the many medieval churches that can been seen from the view-point on Kett's Heights!

 Visit our Downloads page to see all available files.

 Note: The 2018 accounts' summary & the 2018 annual review are available for download in the 'members only' area